-Any corporation that fails to pay, pays late, or underpays an installment of estimated tax is assessed a penalty.
-The penalty is a percentage of the underpayment of estimated tax for the period from the date the installment was due until the date it is paid, or until the 15th day of the 3rd month after the close of the taxable year, whichever is earlier.
+Any S corporation that fails to pay, pays late, or underpays an installment of estimated tax is assessed a penalty.
+The penalty is a percentage of the underpayment of estimated tax for the period from the date the installment was due until the date it is paid, or until the original due date of the tax return, whichever is earlier.
 Get form FTB 5806 to determine both the amount of underpayment and the amount of penalty.